ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/README.md

 ---
 ## Setting Up Bigtable Instance and Schema Configuration
-Before starting the `cassandra-to-bigtable-proxy` Adapter, it's essential to set up the necessary infrastructure within Cloud Bigtable.
+Before starting the `cassandra-to-bigtable-proxy` Adaptor, it's essential to set up the necessary infrastructure within Cloud Bigtable.
 This involves creating a Bigtable instance and configuring the schema using DDL commands.

 The `schema_mapping` table acts as a metadata repository, holding the schema configuration for your Cassandra-like tables in Bigtable.
 It stores details such as column names, data types, and primary key information.